 Pour in the broth, and add the lemon juice and zest.
 Let it bubble for another minute.
 Remove from the heat, and stir in the parmesan and parsley.
 Add a splash of pasta water to the sauce, drain the pasta, then toss it with the sauce.
 Season with salt & pepper.

 Check out Natasha’s favorite kitchen essentials, gadgets, and cookware!

 - Use vegetable broth if you’re vegetarian.
 Dry white wine also works great for this dish.
 I typically cook with either sauvignon blanc or pinot grigio.
 I don’t really have any brand preference.

 - If you’ve got other fresh herbs on-hand, feel free to add them in!

-- You can definitely try a different kind of mushroom for this recipe (white mushrooms or baby bellas come to mind).
+- You can definitely try a different kind of mushroom for this recipe (white mushrooms come to mind).
 Just be sure to brown them well!

 Questions about this easy mushroom pasta recipe?
 Let me know in the comments below.
 Made this recipe?
 Tag me #saltandlavender on Instagram.

 - 1 tablespoon olive oil